isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yards/index.md

 layout: post
 ---

-Snakes can be beneficial when they capture and eat [damaging pests](http://www.pbs. org/wnet/nature/the-reptiles-snakes-saving-snakes/2911/) such as mice and slugs.
+Snakes can be beneficial when they capture and eat [damaging pests](http://www.pbs.org/wnet/nature/the-reptiles-snakes-saving-snakes/2911/)such as mice and slugs.
 So you don't want to kill these either venomous or non-venomous snakes slithering into your backyard.
-But you don't want a case where a [snake](https://pestpolicy.com/best-snake-repellent-for-yard/) may bite (and poison) either you, your family members, or pets.
+But you don't want a case where a [snake](https://pestpolicy.com/best-snake-repellent-for-yard/)may bite (and poison) either you, your family members, or pets.

-Thus, below I've reviewed the seven [best](https://pestpolicy.com/best-chipmunk-repellents/) snake repellents for your yard.
-Also, check these [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//). **See these snake repellents. **
+Thus, below I've reviewed the seven [best](https://pestpolicy.com/best-chipmunk-repellents/)snake repellents for your yard.
+Also, check these [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//).**See these snake repellents. **

 ##  **1. Our #1 Top Pick: Ortho Snake B Gon Snake Repellent Granules**